 24VDC (power): J5 is the DC power input jack.
 It may ONLY be used with a factory supplied power supply.
-It will accept either the standard smooth-barrel DC power plug, or the optional 1/4-turn locking type DC power plug.
+It will accept either the standard smooth-barrel DC power plug, or the optional /4-turn locking type DC power plug.
 The non-locking plug makes it easy to remove the power supply for transport, while the locking tabs prevent the plug from being accidentally being pulled loose.

-The unit is specifically designed such that unpleasant loud pops which might damage speaker systems are NOT generated when (or if) the power plug is suddenly pulled out while the amplifier systems are on/live.
+The FP-100 is specifically designed such that unpleasant loud pops which might damage speaker systems are NOT generated when (or if) the power plug is suddenly pulled out while the amplifier systems are on/live.

-OUTPUTS

-OUT-1: in monaural models, J2 (refer to Outline Drawing on page14) is a conventional 1/4 inch TS jack with its audio output level buffered, and controlled by pedal movement.
+OUTPUTS OUT-1: in monaural models, J2 (refer to Outline Drawing on page 18) is a conventional /4 inch TS jack with its audio output level buffered, and controlled by treadle movement.
 Audio taper selection is controlled by the taper program preset switch as well as by a user-selected "minimum OFF" setting which the user may adjust for each individual taper.

-OUT-2: in monaural models, J3 (refer to Outline Drawing on page 14)) is also a conventional 1/4 inch TS jack.
+OUT-2: in monaural models, J3 (refer to Outline Drawing on page 18)) is also a conventional $\frac{1}{4}$ inch TS jack.
 This jack provides an output which is identical to that of OUT-1, and is normally used to provide a second identical, phase-coherent signal source for players who wish to feed their signal to a second preamp, combo amp or special effects system.
+(Note: This is Not the case when the expression option is installed - see below.)